-Pregnancy Category C. Animal reproduction studies have not been conducted with BIVIGAM.
+No human data are available to indicate the presence or absence of drug-associated risk.
+Animal reproductive studies have not been conducted with BIVIGAM.
 It is not known whether BIVIGAM can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Immune globulins cross the placenta from maternal circulation increasingly after 30 weeks of gestation.
 BIVIGAM should be given to pregnant women only if clearly needed.
-17,18
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.